A Vertically Orientated Dark Matter Halo Marks a Flip of the Galactic Disk: Model construction

-We adopt a flexible triaxial generalised NFW model for the DM halo, allowing free orientations of the DM halo, and variable 3D shape as a function of radius generally following \citep{Vasiliev2021MNRAS.501.2279V}:
+We adopted a flexible triaxial generalised NFW model for the DM halo, allowing free orientations of the DM halo and a variable 3D shape as a function of radius, generally following \citep{Vasiliev2021MNRAS.501.2279V}: